small-zeng/EVPP/README.md

 百度云盘 https://pan.baidu.com/s/1MakTdwY98JAglV1IAbbxfQ?pwd=cw2i

-Download the data mentioned above and place it in the directory
+Download the data above, unzip it, and place it in the directory:
 ```bash
 ./nerfServer_VPP/logs
 ```